ConfederacyOfGaia/Gaia/dms-guide.md

 ## Orcs

-- Orcs are a civilized race, but very little is known about them by the former Zephyran Empire.
+- Orcs are a civilized race, but very little is known about them in the former Zephyran Empire.
 - Unlike in other settings, orcs are not uncivilized brutes, but instead a race like any other on Enda.
 - Orcs have grey skin, dark hair, and dark eyes, are the same size as humans, and have the same lifespans.
 - Orcs have a strong affinity for magic, though [their magic](#orcish-runic-magic) predates the arcane magic of the Great Dragons.
 - They might become available as a PC race.
   - ASIs: Con, Int, Other
   - Orcs are genetically compatible with humans, elves, and goliaths, and are dominant over elves.
 Orcish blood gives a natural affinity for magic and a distinctive appearance, and the orcs of the Bowl of Fire are predisposed to be friendly to those with orcish blood.

+### Orcish Civilization

-- The Orcish civilization is in the Bowl of Fire, which is a huge valley in the Sunbloom Mountains.
+- The orcish civilization is in the Bowl of Fire, which is a huge valley in the Sunbloom Mountains.
+- The Bowl of Fire was also conquered by the Great Golden Dragon, but the orcs are less accepting of it than the humans of The Zephyran Empipre.
+  - Using their Draconic Tokens, the party will be able to visit the Bowl of Fire as citizens of the Aurelian Empire.
+This will be their pass into the region.

+### The Bowl of Fire

+The Bowl of Fire is a huge valley in the Sunbloom Mountains, next to an active volcano (ironically, called The Slumbering Giant).

+### Racism

 - "Goblins" aren't a thing; "goblin" is a derogatory slang term for orcs, and they get offended by it.
 - Zephyrans have ideas about goblins, but they are mostly based on superstition and misinformation.
   - "Goblins are stupid, blood thirsty, and mean"
+  - I can definitely use the player's opinion of orcs from their other games as a proxy for their characters' misunderstanding of orcs. :)

 ### Orcish Runic Magic